gchq/Vanguard/CONTRIBUTING.md

 ### Type annotations

 All functions and methods should have type annotations for all parameters and for the return type.
-Type comments should not be used, except for `#type: ignore`.
+Type comments should not be used, _including_ `# type: ignore`.
+If you're sure the code's typing is correct, but Pyright still raises errors, use a specific `# pyright: ignore [specific-error]`, with an accompanying comment explaining why the ignore is necessary.
 Don't use `from __future__ import annotations` - it can mask errors in the type annotations.

 ### Spelling and grammar